jahangirov001/EKS-SETUP/README.md

 #### Step 1.
 Change directory to Terraform.
 Update backend.tf with relevant information for your environment.

 #### Step 2.
 Update terraform.tfvars file and add your VPC name.
 It is important because you will use existing VPC.
-Other parameters can be changed too.
 ```bash
 vpc_name = "YOUR_VPC_NAME"
 ```